thomasaarholt/prism-em.github.io/installation.md

 *This step is only required for GPU support in PyPrismatic*

-One of the great features about CMake is that it can easily tolerate the complicated task of compiling a single program with multiple compilers, which is necessary when mixing CUDA and Qt (discussed more [here](http://prism-em.com/source-code/#combining)).
+One of the great features about `CMake` is that it can easily tolerate the complicated task of compiling a single program with multiple compilers, which is necessary when mixing CUDA and Qt (discussed more [here](http://prism-em.com/source-code/#combining)).
 For a CPU-only version of `PyPrismatic`, the necessary C++ source code can be distributed with the Python package, and `setuptools` can easily compile the necessary C++ extension module.
 Unfortunately, to my knowledge `setuptools` does not play nicely with `nvcc`, which makes distributing a Python package that utilizes custom GPU code more challenging.
 My solution was to compile the CUDA code into a a single shared library called `cuPrismatic`, which can then be linked against in the Python package as if it were any other C++ library.
 There is no "new" code in `cuPrismatic`, it simply serves as an intermediate step to help Python out by bundling the GPU code together into something it can work with.
-As an aside, this type of step is all CMake is doing under-the-hood to make CUDA and Qt play nicely in the first place -- it's just compiling the various formats of source code into a commonly understood form.
+As an aside, this type of step is all `CMake` is doing under-the-hood to make CUDA and Qt play nicely in the first place -- it's just compiling the various formats of source code into a commonly understood form.

 With that being said, in order to install the GPU-enabled version of `PyPrismatic`, you must first build `cuPrismatic`.
-To do so, you will need to [get the source code](#get-source-code), set the `PRISMATIC_ENABLE_PYTHON=1` variable in CMake, then configure and compile the project.
-More detail on this process of using CMake is [described above](#from-source).
+To do so, you will need to [get the source code](#get-source-code), set the `PRISMATIC_ENABLE_PYTHON=1` variable in `CMake`, then configure and compile the project.
+More detail on this process of using `CMake` is [described above](#from-source).
 Once the library is installed, then proceed below.

 <a name="testing-pyprismatic"></a>
 ### Testing PyPrismatic